secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 1. Click the link in either your email or the Deal Registration Report to open the registration record in Salesforce.
 2. Confirm the `Deal Registration Type` is ”Resale” and that the partner provided sufficient detail to proceed with the registration.
 If registration details are:
    - _accurate and complete_, proceed to the next step.
    - _inaccurate and/or incomplete_, navigate to the Approval History section of the registration and select `Return`.
 3. Discuss the opportunity with the GitLab Sales Rep and decide to either approve or reject the registration.
 4. Click `Link/Create Opportunity`.
 5. On the “Link/Create Opportunity” page, search for the opportunity in the provided list and/or perform a “Global Search.”
    - **If the opportunity already exists** and you plan to:
      - _**Approve**_ the registration, click `Link & Make Primary` next to the opportunity name.
 You will then be brought back to the deal registration record.
      - _**Reject**_ the registration, click `Link` next to the opportunity name.
 You will then be brought back to the deal registration record.
    - **If there is no matching opportunity**, click `Create New`, then choose “Standard” as the Opportunity Record Type.
 Click “Save” on the opportunity and you will be brought back to the “Link/Create Opportunity” page.
 Click `Link & Make Primary` and you will be brought back to the deal registration record.
 6. Navigate to the Approval History section at the bottom of the registration record and click `Approve / Reject`.
 7. Add any comments for the partner in the `Comments` field.
 This is not required, but anything included in the `Comments` field will be sent back to the partner.
 Then select either `Approve` or `Reject`.

   **GitLab Area Sales Manager (ASM) for final review and action (if approved by Partner Manager):**

+8. You will receive an approval request email when a registration has entered your queue for review and approval:
+  - **If you have already aligned** with the GitLab Partner Manager and Sales Rep, you can reply to the email to Approve or Reject.
+This will add your approval/rejection to the registration record in SFDC and complete the process (i.e., no further action needed).
-8. Click the link in either your email or the Deal Registration Report to open the registration record in Salesforce.
+  - **If you have _not_ yet aligned** with the GitLab Partner Manager and Sales Rep, click the link in either your email or the Deal Registration Report to open the registration record in SFDC, then proceed to the next step.
 9. Confirm alignment with the Partner Manager and GitLab Sales Rep prior to providing final approval or rejection on the registration.
 10. Navigate to the Approval History section at the bottom of the registration record and click `Approve / Reject`.
 11. Add any comments for the partner into the `Comments` field.
 This is not required, but anything included in the `Comments` field will be sent back to the partner.
 Then select either `Approve` or `Reject`.